 - Cognitive restructuring.
 Once you have identified a rule or assumption that you have been making about the world and your place in it, you can begin to explore the origins, advantages, and disadvantages of this.
 For example, you might think that in order to be successful in life, you have to run five miles per day, but then you get injured and you cannot run five miles a day anymore.
 You feel bad about yourself because, besides not getting the endorphins from the regular exercise, you had the belief (that you were previously barely aware of) that running five miles a day made you a “good” person.
 Time for some cognitive restructuring, meaning it is time to think about what being a “good” person really means to you.

 - Exposure and response prevention.
-This is an excellent technique for people with OCD (obsessive compulsive disorder).
+This is an excellent cognitive behavioral technique for people with OCD (obsessive compulsive disorder).
 It involves being around whatever normally elicits a compulsive behavior, but refraining from engaging in the compulsive behavior and then writing about how that makes you feel.
 Here is the worksheet about it.

 - Another form of exposure is called interoceptive exposure.
 This is exposure to bodily sensations and it is particularly important in treating panic and anxiety.
 You can find a worksheet about it here.

 - Nightmare exposure and rescripting is pretty much what it sounds like.
 It is a fairly specific technique for people who are having bad dreams.
 Here is the worksheet.

 - Play the script until the end.
 This is quite a cool technique because a lot of people get crippled at some point in time by fear or anxiety.
 In this technique, we examine what would happen if the worst case scenario really happens.
 To me this is a very important technique because it creates sort of a rehearsal in a person’s mind that tells them that no matter what happens and what goes wrong, they will, ultimately, be okay.
 The handout for this exercise is here.